-$GR(1)^$: GR(1) Specifications Extended with Existential Guarantees by Gal Amram, Shahar Maoz and Or Pistiner studies an extension of GR(1).
+$GR(1)^$ : GR(1) Specifications Extended with Existential Guarantees by Gal Amram, Shahar Maoz and Or Pistiner studies an extension of GR(1).
 Reactive synthesis is an automated procedure for implementing a correct-by-construction method for designing reactive systems from a temporal logic specification.
 GR(1) is an expressive assume-guarantee fragment of LTL that enables efficient synthesis and has been recently used in different contexts and application domains.
 In this paper the authors introduce an extension of GR(1) called $GR(1)^$ which enables existential guarantees, thereby enabling developers to present their requirements through use cases, which are naturally existential.

-We are very grateful to Formal Aspects of Computing for supporting this special issue.
+We are very grateful to Formal Aspects of Computing for supporting this special issue, and in particular to the editors Cliff Jones and John Cooke for their assistance and advice.
 We would like to thank all the authors of the selected papers as well as the reviewers for their contributions in compiling this special issue.
 The work of all concerned was made especially challenging by the exigencies of the COVID-19 pandemic during 2020 which, amongst other things, caused academics to become experts in online education practically over night.
 We are very thankful that, in spite of these difficulties, everyone was able to put together this excellent collection in a timely and cheerful manner.

-Annabelle McIver and Maurice ter Beek
+Annabelle McIver Maurice ter Beek